 Although Raikou will on average arrive at Route 31 faster than any other route, the best place to catch the roaming legendary Pokémon is the boundary between Johto Routes 36 and 37.
 Hop back and forth between those two routes, and before you know it, you’ll be one step closer to completing your Pokédex!

-Specifically, the calculations were done on the tensor product of K2 and the graph representing Raikou’s possible moves between the Johto routes.
+the graph representing Raikou’s possible moves between the Johto routes.

 Not all 26 letters of the alphabet appear on BC license plates.
 Six are missing — and the reason goes all the way back to 1970, when BC switched from issuing sequential plate numbers to an alphanumeric system.